Phase 1: Planning & Assessment

 - Clean up old emails and files before migration to reduce costs and time

-- Archive data that doesn't need to be migrated but should be retained
+- Archive data that does not need to be migrated but should be retained

 - Document folder structures and permissions